 18. Create a family noticeboard with blackboard paint

-19. Paint wall panelling for bags of character
+19. Paint wall paneling for bags of character

-Wall panelling is a practical choice for a hallway because it'll take all the knocks and scuffs that a plain painted wall or wallpaper won't.
-If you like a dramatic look why not copy this hallway ides and choose a deeper shade of paint for a low-maintenance look, and be sure to pick a paint with a wipeable finish.
+Wall paneling is a practical choice for a hallway because it'll take all the knocks and scuffs that a plain painted wall or wallpaper won't.
+If you like a dramatic look why not copy this hallway ideas and choose a deeper shade of paint for a low-maintenance look, and be sure to pick a paint with a wipeable finish.

-For more ideas on wall panelling, see our guide.
+For more ideas on wall paneling, see our guide.

 20. Paint hallway storage to blend away